HeidenAlexander/bi-blacklight/README.md

 * Combine multiple .pbix files/pages (potential to allow multiple developers to contribute towards a single Power BI report).

 ### Core Packages
-Run the Install_Packages.bat file to automatically retrieve the required python packages using pip.
+If not selected during initial installation, you can run the Install_Packages.bat file located in the C:\Program Files\BI-Blacklight folder to automatically retrieve the required python packages using pip.
 ### Requirements:

 #### Python 3.11